philsturgeon/docs/src/_guides/openapi/code-first-php.md

 * Your new documentation version will soon be ready at https://bump.sh/bump-examples/hub/code-samples/doc/laravel-code-first
 ```

-**Step 8:** Head over to your documentation and see how it looks at this early stage.
+**Step 7:** Head over to your documentation and see how it looks at this early stage.

 ![Bare bones of an OpenAPI document rendered by the Bump.sh hosted API documentation interface](/images/guides/code-first-laravel-initial.png)

 It looks like a start, but there is so much more we can do, including explaining responses, including longer descriptions, all of which is crucial to making API documentation useful, relevant, and readable.
-Time to learn a bit more about [scribe Annotations](https://zircote.github.io/scribe/reference/attributes.html) and get more data into our docs.
+Time to learn a bit more about [Swagger-PHP Annotations](https://zircote.github.io/swagger-php/reference/attributes.html) and get more data into our docs.

 For the next trick, let's add parameters and multiple responses to this controller method.